- This event has passed.

 Summer Solstice at Stonehenge

 For millennia people have made the pilgrimage to Stonehenge for the summer solstice.
 Druids used to worship at the site, so expect modern day druids to be here to mark the occasion.

-English Heritage is providing free access to the Stonehenge monument field during the summer solstice, from 7 pm on 20 June to 8 am on 21 June.
-Sunset will be at 9:26 pm and sunrise at 4:52 am.
+English Heritage is providing free access to the Stonehenge monument field during the summer solstice, from the evening of 20 June.
+Conditions of entry can be found here.

 Stonehenge will then re-open for normal visitors on the afternoon of 21 June.

 English Heritage suggests you follow @EH_Stonehenge on Twitter for updates on the Summer Solstice.

 All this is subject to the UK Government roadmap.
 English Heritage has made this announcement about the arrangements for 2023.
 The Summer Solstice will be celebrated from 7pm on 20 June to 8am on 21 June, with the sunrise streamed live on the English Heritage YouTube channel.